Child 44 (film): Plot

 Leo and Raisa travel in secret to Moscow to interview a woman who reported seeing the killer.
 The interview does not bear fruit, however, and to escape possible pursuit by the MGB, they seek out Raisa's former colleague.
 However, during the meeting, Raisa discovers that the colleague is an informer and Leo kills him.
 Leo tells Raisa that she can leave him if she wishes but she says that she wants to stay with him.

 Leo and Raisa return to Volsk where they discover that Vasili and his men have pursued them for killing the informer.
 They are arrested and interrogated, then put on a train to a work camp.
 During the train ride, they are attacked by the other passengers on orders of Vasili; after killing their assailants, Leo and Raisa jump off the train.
 They trek to Rostov where the highest concentration of the serial killer's victims has been found; they reason that the killer must work close to the rail yards there.

 In the Rostov tractor factory, Leo identifies Vladimir Malevich as the killer by cross-referencing worker travel with the location and date of the murders.
 Leo and Raisa corner Malevich who surrenders to them.
-However, Malevich is suddenly shot in the head by Vassili, who has followed Leo and Raisa.
-Vassili tries to execute them, but after a vicious struggle, they kill him.
-Leo cleverly tells the MGB agents who arrive that Malevich killed Vassili and that he then shot the killer.
+However, Malevich is suddenly shot in the head by Vasili, who has followed Leo and Raisa.
+Vasili tries to execute them, but after a vicious struggle, they kill him.
+Leo cleverly tells the MGB agents who arrive that Malevich killed Vasili and that he then shot the killer.
 Because Malevich was a POW in German camps, the MGB is able to (falsely) explain away his actions as those of a Nazi agent.

 Leo is reinstated in Moscow; despite being offered a promising political position, he instead asks to create and lead a homicide division in Moscow.
-Leo and Raisa adopt two orphan girls.
+Leo and Raisa adopt two orphan girls (the same orphan girls whose parents were executed by Vasili).